Pruning Bacopa

 Step 1 - In the spring, pinch off the tips of each growing stem as growth begins for the season.

-Step 2 - In mid-summer, cut your bacopa back by about a third if it gets too long.
+Step 2 - In mid-summer, cut your bacopa back by about a third if it looks unruly.

-Step 3 - Remove any dead branches on the underside of the plant.
+Step 3 - Remove any dead branches from the underside of the plant.

-Step 4 - Remove wilted flowers regularly during the growing season by trimming or pinching them out.
+Step 4 - Remove wilted flowers from younger plants during the growing season by trimming or pinching them out.
 Get rid of the entire flower just above the nearest set of leaves.

-Step 5 - Prune again in the fall if you live in zone 9 or above.
+Step 5 - Prune lightly again in the fall if you live in zone 9 or above.

 Bacopa Pruning Tips